-Attendees registered as full conference delegates are eligible to receive 8 hours of professional development hour (PDH) credits.
+Attendees registered as full summit delegates are eligible to receive 8 hours of professional development hour (PDH) credits.
 Instructions on how to access your certificate of completion will be automatically emailed to all eligible conference delegates following POWERGEN International.

 The generation sector features all kinds of resources and technologies, but the ones and zeroes overlay everything.
 Digital innovation and data analytics improve plant operations and maintenance, generation output and efficiency.
 At the same time, this data revolution carries the risks of cyberattacks that every utility must face.